EduardoVernier/dynamic-projections/README.md

 IDEAS FOR THE FUTURE: (a) Can we extend UMAP the same way that Paulo extended t-SNE for dynamic data. (b) Would linear discriminant analysis with strategy 4 make sense?

 ## Datasets
+We introduce a benchmark with ten datasets from different domains and sources, with a large range in number of items, timesteps and dimensions.

 The notebooks and files that generated the datasets are available [here](https://drive.google.com/drive/folders/1MXJK2mqH015pAohuBawVIQeqgB38JAsy?usp=sharing).

+The datasets themselves can be found and downloaded from the `./Datasets` folder.

 **1. cartolastd** - 696 observations - 19 timesteps - 17 dimensions - 5 classes -
 [Video](Docs/videos/cartolastd-avi-10.avi)